 - English speaking local guide

-- two Dutch and English speaking professional photographers
+- a Dutch and English speaking professional photographer

 - meals as described in the daily schedule below